What is a commercial invoice (and how to raise one)

 Businesses that sell internationally are no doubt confused about the implications of Brexit on their trading activities.
 Let’s unpack how Brexit affects international exports and what you need to do to stay compliant.

 Top Tip: When selling to customers outside of the UK, you’ll also need to consider export VAT.
-That’s because the rate that you charge your customers is determined by several factors, including if they are VAT registered themselves and where they are based.
+That’s because the rate you charge your customers is determined by several factors, including if they are VAT registered and where they’re based.
 To learn more, read our guide to VAT rules and rates on exports 📭

 UK EORI number